espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

      - Only BLE mode.

-       - RF will be periodically closed according to advertising interval ( BLE state in advertising ).
+       - When Bluetooth LE is advertising, RF will be periodically closed according to advertising interval.
-       - RF will be periodically closed according to connection interval ( BLE state in connection ).
+       - When Bluetooth LE is connected, RF will be periodically closed according to connection interval.

    - 2: Light-sleep mode.

+     - Null Wi-Fi mode.

+       - CPU will automatically sleep and RF will be closed.

      - Only Wi-Fi mode.

        - CPU will automatically sleep and RF will be periodically closed according to ``listen interval`` set by :ref:`AT+CWJAP <cmd-JAP>`.

-     - Only BLE mode.
+     - Only Bluetooth mode.

-       - CPU will automatically sleep and RF will be periodically closed according to advertising interval ( BLE state in advertising ).
+       - When Bluetooth LE is advertising, CPU will automatically sleep and RF will be periodically closed according to advertising interval of Bluetooth.
-       - CPU will automatically sleep and RF will be periodically closed according to connection interval ( BLE state in connection ).
+       - When Bluetooth LE is connected, CPU will automatically sleep and RF will be periodically closed according to connection interval of Bluetooth.

+    - Wi-Fi and Bluetooth coexistence mode.

+        - CPU will automatically sleep and RF will be periodically closed according to power management module.

    - 3: Modem-sleep listen interval mode.